Shared-Reality-Lab/IMAGE-server/orchestrator/README.md

 - `PARALLEL_PREPROCESSORS`: when set to `ON` or `on`, the preprocessors in a [priority group](https://github.com/Shared-Reality-Lab/IMAGE-server/wiki/2.-Handlers,-Preprocessors-and-Services#docker-compose-configuration) will be run in parallel rather than serially.
 Note that this may result in higher resource usage which can cause instability if resources (e.g., GPU memory) are exhausted.
 If left unset or set to any other value, preprocessors within a group will run sequentially although in an undefined order.
-- `MEMCACHE_SERVERS`: this contains the server address of the memcache where memjs client will connect to.
-This should match with the service name of memcached docker container.
+- `MEMCACHE_SERVERS`: this contains the server and the port of the memcache where memjs client will connect to.
+Server should match with the service name of docker container (as specfied in docker-compose).
+Multiple servers are separated by a comma.
+If this value is missing, memjs client will try to connect to 'localhost:11211'.
+Refer https://memjs.netlify.app/ for details

 ## Endpoints